Processing of memories involves the following:

 Posttraumatic amnesias for the periods immediately before and after concussion or moderate or severe head trauma seem to result from medial temporal lobe injury.
 Moderate or severe trauma may affect larger areas of memory storage and recall, as can many diffuse cerebral disorders that cause dementia.

-Benign senescent forgetfulness (age-associated memory impairment) refers to the memory loss that occurs with normal aging.
+Age-associated memory impairment (benign senescent forgetfulness) refers to the memory loss that occurs with normal aging.
 People with benign senescent forgetfulness gradually develop noticeable problems with memory, often first for names, then for events, and occasionally for spatial relationships.
+Objective cognitive tests are usually show normal or indicate minimal deficit.
 Benign senescent forgetfulness has no proven relationship to dementia, although some similarities are hard to overlook.

 Amnestic mild cognitive impairment (amnestic MCI) may be present in people who have a subjective memory problem, who do worse on objective memory tests, but who otherwise have intact cognition and daily function.
 People with amnestic MCI are more likely to develop Alzheimer disease than age-matched people without memory problems.